 That sounds easy enough, except I knew my district would not approve of me spending our limited language arts block on something that was so unrigorous (is that a word?
 If not, it should be!)
 So, I decided to try using my morning work time to build my students’ writing fluency.
 It worked out better than I had hoped.

-I thought my students would get bored doing this every day, but they never did.
+I thought my students would get bored doing this every day, but most of them never did.
 My struggling students loved this task because they always felt successful.
-They knew what to do, and they could start off the day confident rather than frustrated.
+They knew what to do, and they could start off the day feeling successful rather than frustrated.

-My Tardy Students Didn't Start the Day Behind
+My Tardy Students Didn't Start the Day Off Behind

 And Most Importantly...My Students' Writing Improved Drastically

-Why This Morning Work Method Might Not Work For You
+Why This Method Might Not Work For You

 There are a few reasons why using writing fluency as morning work might not work for you.
-If the majority of your students already write fairly fluently, you will probably not see the benefits I did.
+If the majority of your third, fourth, and fifth grade students already write fairly fluently, you will probably not see the benefits I did.
 My district focused heavily on reading skills, so writing was often put on the backburner.
-When my students had to write anything, it was painstakingly slow.
+When my students had to write anything, they were painstakingly slow.

 Also, using this as morning work might not work well for your classroom depending on the amount of time you spend on morning work.
 In my school, students could enter the classroom around 8:50 and we were moving on to our reading block by 9:05 or 9:10 at the latest.
 With all the other things my students were supposed to do as a part of our morning routine, my students were writing for 10 minutes at the most, and they never got bored.
 If you need more time for your morning work, this might not be the best solution for you.